Updated on December 22nd, 2023

 You may not need a smoker on each hive visit, but you will almost always need a hive tool.

 Hive tools are hand-held implements that serve many purposes.
-Hive tools separate and lift boxes or frames that are stuck together with propolis.
+Hive tools separate and lift boxes or frames stuck together with propolis.
 A sharp edge scrapes off wax, propolis, or even a stinger lodged in your skin.

 Learn more!
 See our article What Is A Hive Tool? for information about various hive tools and how to use them.